DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2023-01-31-asking-providers-to-sign-off-trainee-data-for-the-previous-academic-year.md

 - the people who download the report may not be the same ones who sign off the data
 - the service already has separate sections for guidance and reports

-We’ve included links between the guidance and the report.
+The guidance and the report link to each other.
 When we sent emails to providers about signing off data, we included links to both pages.

-If providers do not want to use the new report, they can instead [filter their list of registered trainees to show the previous academic year](https://bat-design-history.netlify.app/register-trainee-teachers/identifying-trainees-from-a-single-year/).

-We also

-- improved the pages which list guidance and reports
+We also improved the pages which list guidance pages and reports.
-- made it possible to filter the list of registered trainees to show a specific academic year

 ### Guidance